Best car tyres to buy 2020

 How we tested them

-Each tyre was subjected to nine tests, in wet and dry conditions, including interior noise and rolling-resistance measurements that were also factored into the results.
+Each tyre was subjected to various tests, in wet and dry conditions, including interior noise and rolling-resistance measurements that were also factored into the results.
 Scores were then compiled and equally weighted across the categories to ensure a fair conclusion was reached.

 Aquaplaning tests in deep water require the car to be driven with two tyres in water and two on tarmac, with recordings taken when the wheels in deep water are travelling 15% faster than those on firmer ground.
 Aquaplaning is also tested through a bend to measure lateral g-force, with gradually faster runs until all four wheels slide.